Sun Moon Lake Itinerary: How to Plan an Unforgettable Visit

 If you arrived on a bus from Alishan, it will likely be dark by the time you check in to your hotel, so you won’t have time for cycling.

 Have dinner at one of the restaurants in Shuishe.
-I recommend this one, which has aboriginal dishes and sets suitable for individuals.
+I recommend 山味邵族風味 (see here), which has Indigenous dishes and sets suitable for individuals, couples, or group.

 After dark, it’s extremely quiet at Sun Moon Lake.
 There isn’t anything to do besides taking an evening stroll on the docks or paths by the lake or getting some drinks from 7-Eleven.